Regression-Games/RegressionGames.Unity.Testing/README.md

 A Unity SDK to help you create automated tests for you game with minimal code.

+**Feedback wanted!** If you have feedback on the SDK, please let us know using our [feedback form](https://d7y6yysps34.typeform.com/to/o8U6FGtO).

 ## Quick Start - Add the package

 In the Unity Editor, inside of **Window** > **Package Manager** > **+** >